Brownsea Island: 20th century

-The island was purchased by wealthy stockbroker Charles van Raalte who used the island as a residential holiday retreat.
-During this time the castle was renovated and served as host to famous visitors such as Guglielmo Marconi.
-Robert Baden-Powell, a close friend of the van Raaltes, hosted an experimental camp for boys on the island in the summer of 1907.
-Brownsea was largely self-supporting, with a kitchen garden and a dairy herd.
-Many of the pottery factory workers had stayed on after it closed, farming and working for the owners.
-Charles van Raalte died in Calcutta in February, 1908 and his wife eventually sold the island in 1925.
-In 1927 it was purchased at auction by Mary Bonham-Christie for £125,000.
-A recluse by nature, she ordered a mass eviction of the island's residents to the mainland.
+A recluse by nature, Mrs Bonham-Christie ordered a mass eviction of the Brownsea's residents to the mainland.
 Most of the island was abandoned and gradually reverted to natural heath and woodland.
 In 1934, a wild fire caused devastation after burning for a week.
 Much of the island was reduced to ashes, and the buildings to the east were only saved by a change of wind direction.
 Traumatised by the event, Bonham-Christie banned all public access to the island for the rest of her life.